 Transgender people who are struggling with their mental health should consider joining an LGBTQ support group.
 There are dozens of virtual and in-person support groups that focus on a wide range of topics.
 Some groups primarily discuss trans mental health issues, some are geared towards surgical transition, and others draw trans people who are dealing with addiction.
 Check out The Tribe, which offers popular online support groups for LGBTQ individuals, or use a directory to find a group near you.

 The Trevor Project is one of the largest organizations that offer free resources for LGBTQ youth.
 They have a 24/7 phone hotline, chat room, and text program that is staffed by trained counselors and can provide assistance if you’re dealing with a crisis, or just need a safe space to talk.
 The Trevor Project also maintains TrevorSpace, which is an online community for LGBTQ individuals to connect and have conversations about important issues.

 At Mission Harbor, our approach to mental health treatment is multifaceted.
 Using a combination of evidence-based therapies and holistic approaches, we help people of all ages overcome their mental illnesses so they can live a happier and more fulfilling life.

-At our treatment facility in Santa Barbara, we offer a variety of recovery programs for mental health and substance abuse disorders.
+At our treatment facilities in Santa Barbara and Southern California, we offer a variety of recovery programs for mental health and substance abuse disorders.
 Kids between the ages of 12-17 are welcome to join our Adolescent Program, which is an intensive outpatient program that focuses on issues including social anxiety, addiction, OCD, depression, self-harm, and more.

 If you or someone you love is struggling with a mental health or substance abuse disorder, contact a member of our team to schedule a free and confidential consultation.